Feyerabend/ABC80/README.md

 through a computer (which we also did back in the day).

 In this BASIC integers are denoted by a percent character '%' after the variable name.
-Thus almost all the varible names have this sign after them.
+Thus almost all the variable names have this sign after them.
-I don't remember if assigning a numeral constant, a number, to a variable with the sign after it had any impact on speed.
+I don't remember if assigning a numeric constant, a number, to a variable with the sign after it had any impact on speed.
 But the program as you can see is littered with them.

 There are some special deviations, as there were at the time, in this BASIC, compared to other contemporary variants.
-All had there own solutions.
+All had their own solutions.
 A semicolon ';' is used as a shorthand for 'PRINT'.
 The position of the cursor for characters can be done by 'CUR(X, Y)'.
 Printing the character 12 clears the screen, and positions the cursor